Tangential Flow Filtration Market Size and Share

 Tangential Flow Filtration Market Analysis by Mordor Intelligence

-The tangential flow filtration market reached USD 2.69 billion in 2025 and is on course to attain USD 4.77 billion by 2030, advancing at a 12.13% CAGR.
+The tangential flow filtration market size reached USD 2.69 billion in 2025 and is on course to attain USD 4.77 billion by 2030, advancing at a 12.13% CAGR.
 Sustained investment in process-intensified, continuous biomanufacturing lines, the rapid scale-up of gene therapy plants, and an accelerated shift toward single-use equipment all underpin this double-digit expansion.
 Contract development organizations in Asia are commissioning large-footprint greenfield plants, while incumbent North American and European producers are retrofitting legacy facilities to boost throughput without expanding cleanroom space.
 Ongoing integration of inline analytics with filtration skids shortens process-development cycles and lowers failure rates, pushing end users to favor fully integrated system packages.
 At the same time, supply-chain friction in GMP-grade membranes and tightening rules on plastic waste are sharpening vendor focus on material innovation and recycling programs.

 Key Report Takeaways